-An employee under FERS (including FERS-RAE and FERS-FRAE) may retire after reaching the minimum retirement age (MRA, age 55 to 57, depending on year of birth) with 30 years of service, age 60 with 20 years, or age 62 with five years.
+An employee under CSRS may retire voluntarily after reaching age 55 with 30 years of service, age 60 with 20 years, or age 62 with 5 years.
+Under FERS, voluntary retirement is available at the minimum retirement age (MRA, 55 to 57, depending on year of birth) with 30 years of service, age 60 with 20 years, or age 62 with five years.
 Under FERS, one can also retire on a reduced annuity at MRA with as little as 10 years of service.
-An employee under CSRS and CSRS-Offset may retire voluntarily after reaching age 55 with 30 years of service, age 60 with 20 years, or age 62 with five years.

-An employee may also be eligible for early discontinued service retirement (DSR), based on an involuntary separation.
-Under both FERS and CSRS, the employee must be age 50 and have at least 20 years of service or have at least 25 years of service regardless of age, in order to be eligible for DSR.
+An employee may also be eligible for early retirement (discontinued service retirement (DSR)), based on an involuntary separation.
+Under both CSRS and FERS, one must be age 50 and have at least 20 years of service, or have at least 25 years of service regardless of age, in order to be eligible for discontinued service retirement.

-An involuntary separation is qualifying for DSR unless it is based on misconduct or delinquency.
-A resignation may also qualify for DSR if the individual resigns in response to a written request from an Administration official having the authority to request such resignations or the new head of an agency.
+An involuntary separation is qualifying for DSR unless it is based upon misconduct or delinquency.
+A resignation may also qualify for DSR if the individual resigns in response to a written request from an administration representative having the authority to request such resignations or the new head of an agency.
 The resignation of a Presidentially-appointed policy-making officer qualifies for DSR whenever the individual's resignation is accepted by the President (not limited to the advent of a new administration).
 When it is known that a Presidential appointee is leaving, the resignation of a noncareer SES appointee or Schedule C appointee who works for that person is also considered an involuntary separation for purposes of DSR.

-Individuals Not Eligible For Immediate Retirement:

-Employees who do not meet the age and service requirements for voluntary retirement may be eligible for deferred retirement.
-Under both FERS and CSRS, at least five years of civilian service are needed to qualify for deferred retirement at age 62.
-In addition, a FERS employee with at least 10 years of Federal service (which must include at least five years of civilian service) may elect to receive deferred retirement as early as the MRA.
-To qualify for deferred retirement, individuals must leave their retirement contributions in the retirement fund.
-Individuals with less than five years of civilian service do not qualify for deferred retirement.
+Individuals Not Eligible For Immediate Retirement.
+Such individuals might be eligible for a deferred annuity.
+Under both CSRS and FERS, if an individual has at least 5 years of civilian service, he or she can receive a deferred annuity at age 62.
+Also, a FERS employee with at least 10 years of Federal service (which must include at least 5 years of civilian service) may elect to receive a deferred annuity as early as the minimum retirement age (55-57, depending upon year of birth).
+To qualify for deferred benefits, individuals must leave their retirement contributions in the retirement fund.
+Individuals with less than 5 years of civilian service do not qualify for a deferred annuity.

-Refunds of Retirement Contributions:
+Refunds of Retirement Contributions.
 Those not eligible for an immediate annuity (whether or not eligible for a deferred annuity) may elect to receive a refund of retirement contributions.
-To qualify for the refund, the individual must be separated for at least 31 days and apply for the refund at least 31 days before qualifying for an annuity.
-Under FERS and CSRS, the service covered by the refund may be creditable towards retirement benefits if the individual returns to Government service and is subject to retirement coverage.
+To qualify for the refund, the individual must be separated for at least 31 days and apply for the refund at least 31 days before qualifying for a deferred annuity.
+Under CSRS, the service covered by the refund may be creditable towards retirement benefits if the individual returns to Government service.
+However, under FERS, receipt of the refund permanently terminates the right to use the service covered by the refund for retirement benefits under any circumstances.